Rocky Neck State Park: Features

 The park has its own exit (exit 72) on the Connecticut portion of Interstate 95.
 This exit is for the Rocky Neck connector, which is designated as the unsigned Connecticut Special Service Road 449.

 Activities and amenities

+A long white sand beach with a boardwalk is the main draw at Rock Neck State Park.
+The beach sees the most activity from May through November, while the camp grounds are normally popular in the summer.
 The park offers picnicking, saltwater fishing, saltwater swimming, a campground with 160 sites, and interpretive programs.
-Hiking trails lead to a salt marsh, Baker's Cave, Tony's Nose, Shipyard, and other points of interest.
+Hiking trails lead to a salt marsh, Baker's Cave, Shipyard, and other points of interest.